 For upload to and download from the Website to work - as well as showing maps - network connection is needed.
 This may be through wifi (all iOS devices) or mobile network (all iPhones and iPads with the cellular option).

 Any number of your devices can use the App.
 If you have a Sailor Logbook Website account, they can all be connected to that.
-However, you shouldn't simultaneously track on more than one attached device, as this will result in conflicts.

 And most important: DON'T LET USE OF THE APP INTERFERE WITH YOUR NAVIGATION!

 As basis for many of the screenshots in this manual, a simulator rather than a real device was used often.
 Simulated tracks are determined by Apple developers.
 None of these tracks are at sea, so you must abstract from that.